Detroit Tigers minor league players: Thayron Liranzo

-Thayron Liranzo (born July 5, 2003) is a Dominican professional baseball catcher and first baseman in the Detroit Tigers organization.
+Thayron Liranzo (born July 5, 2003) is a Dominican professional baseball catcher and first baseman for the Detroit Tigers of Major League Baseball (MLB).

 Liranzo signed with the Los Angeles Dodgers as an international free agent on January 15, 2021.
 He began his career with 21 games for the Dominican Summer League Dodgers in 2021, hitting .250.
 The following season, he played for the Arizona Complex League Dodgers, hitting .237 in 41 games.
 In 2023, Liranzo led the California League in home runs (24) and slugging percentage (.562) with the Rancho Cucamonga Quakes, while hitting .273 in 94 games.
 He earned All-Star honors for his 2023 season from the California League, Baseball America and MiLB.com.
 In 2024, he was promoted to the Great Lakes Loons of the Midwest League and was selected to participate in the mid-season All-Star Futures Game.
 He hit .220 in 74 games for Great Lakes with seven homers and 30 RBI.

 On July 30, 2024, the Dodgers traded Liranzo and Trey Sweeney to the Detroit Tigers in exchange for Jack Flaherty.
+He made 26 appearances down the stretch for the High-A West Michigan Whitecaps, batting .315/.470/.562 with five home runs and 20 RBI.

+Liranzo made 88 appearances for the Double-A Erie SeaWolves in 2025; batting .206/.308/.351 with 11 home runs and 45 RBI.
+On November 18, 2025, the Tigers added Liranzo to their 40-man roster to protect him from the Rule 5 draft.

+Liranzo was optioned to the Triple-A Toledo Mud Hens to begin the 2026 season.